zakariaGatter/zshing/README.md

     | |             `- BRANCH: use any branch you like, leave it empty to take Master as default
     | |
     | `- REPO: repo name can be as above or as a plugin dir, ex: ($HOME/path/to/plugin)
+    |          Don't give repo name if you use Link in SITE
     |
     `- STAT: add # to disable this plugin, the plugin keep updating and will not remove but wont load with zsh